SerhiiCho/timeago-docs/docs/versions/v3/what-is-timeago.md

 With its simple API and support for multiple languages, Timeago seamlessly adapts to different applications, whether you're building user interfaces, handling localized content, or working with changing or real-time dates.

 ## Features
-The package has several nice features, such as:
+The library has several nice features, such as:

 - 📅 Flexible date parsing, supporting both [past and future dates](/v3/#usage-with-the-date-in-the-future)
 - ⚙️ Configurable [options](/v3/options) to suit various use cases